noise23/reddcore/README.md

 Please use at your own risk.

 Reddcore is still under heavy development and not quite ready for "drop-in" production use.
-If you find a security issue, please email ren@reddcoin.com

 #Contributing